Websoft9/plugin-navigator/README.md

 ## Install and Upgrade

-This plugin is a part of [Websoft9](https://github.com/Websoft9/websoft9) which is a web-based PaaS platform, so you should have [install Websoft9](https://github.com/Websoft9/websoft9) if you want to use it.
+This plugin is a part of [Websoft9](https://github.com/Websoft9/websoft9) which is a web-based PaaS platform by default.
+If you have [install Websoft9](https://github.com/Websoft9/websoft9) you can use this plugin directly.

+If there no this plugin at Websoft9, you can install or upgrade it by below command:

 ```
 cd /usr/share/cockpit